-Partisan New York gallery fires up Koepka after lead slips away
+Koepka survives to win PGA after crowd sense a collapse

 “That’s not my cup of tea.
 I was pulling for him after that.
 I have a few choice words for that.
 Just cheering for him to do bad, I just don’t get that.”

-Johnson subsequently bogeyed the 16th after misjudging his approach shot in the strong and gusty winds and the lead was back up to two strokes, an advantage Koepka held to secure his fourth major title in less than two years.
+Johnson, however, subsequently bogeyed the 16th after misjudging his approach shot in the strong and gusty winds and the lead was back up to two strokes.

-With a closing four-over-par 74, Koepka became the first champion to lead wire-to-wire since Hal Sutton in 1983.
+In becoming the first champion to lead wire-to-wire since Hal Sutton in 1983, Koepka successfully defended his title and also displaced Johnson as world number one.

-Koepka finished at eight-under 272, while Johnson (69) was second on six-under, with Americans Jordan Spieth and Patrick Cantlay and Britain’s Matt Wallace four strokes further back tied for third.

 Koepka, who also won back-to-back U.S. Open titles in 2017-18, admitted his run of bogeys had put him under pressure.